St Hugh's College, Oxford: Middle Common Room

-The college's Middle Common Room (MCR) is located on 87 Banbury Road.
+The college's Middle Common Room (MCR) is located at 87 Banbury Road.

 Choir

 St Hugh's has a choir which sings weekly evensong on Sundays.
 The choir draws its members from all three common rooms.

 The present organ was constructed by the Italian organ-builder Tamburini in 1980.
 The college offers organ scholarships along with four choral exhibitions each year, and employs a professional organist to oversee the chapel music.

 St Hugh's College Boat Club

-St Hugh's College Boat Club (SHBC) is the college rowing club.
+St Hugh's Boat Club (SHBC) is the college rowing club.
 It is based on the Isis at Boathouse Island, Christ Church Meadow, Oxford.
 The boat club blazer is blue with white and yellow trim on the cuffs and lapels.

 The establishment of the Boat Club occurred a few years after the college was founded, with 1891 being the first record of a boat being owned by the club.
 The boat was stored at the River Cherwell and only students "who can swim 50 feet" were permitted to use it.
 Almost 20 years later, the boat club was able to buy and acquire its first boathouse - the Middle Cherwell Boat House.

 After a period of financial trouble, the Boat club was refounded in 1973.
 The newly rejuvenated club boasted 16 members coached by the members of the Brasenose College Boat Club with regular outings scheduled and a growing squad of Blues rowers.
 Two years later, in 1975, the St Hugh's Women's First VIII bumped Magdalen M4. and became the first and only women's boat to successfully bump a men's crew.
 This event was the catalyst for the creation of the Women's divisions for Summer Eight's since 1976, where St Hugh's was a strong contender.
 In 1979, St Hugh's W1 won the Boat Club's first Headship.

 After two years of slipping down the order, the Boat Club was able to win Headship back again in 1982 until 1984.
 The Boat Club was also able to win Torpids Headship in the Women's division in 1986.